About the Figure Skating Club of Madison

 Please email [email protected] if applying for your membership after September prior to submitting membership payments.

-$45 all subsequent members (must have at least one member over 18 per family) |
+$50 all subsequent members (Note: minor skaters are required to have at least one parent/responsible person over 18 yo on the membership with them.) |

-$50 all subsequent members (must have at least one member over 18 per family) |
+$55 all subsequent members (Note: minor skaters are required to have at least one parent/responsible person over 18 yo on the membership with them.) |

 COLLEGIATE

-(1st club member) 4 year reduced rate USFS membership (can only use once for 4 consecutive years of college, must renew with FSCM annually)
+(1st club member) 4 year reduced rate USFS membership (can only use once for 4 consecutive years of college, must renew with FSCM annually) must be attending or planning to attend college during membership year

-$50 years 2-4 |
+$55 years 2-4 |

 ASSOCIATE